 Moving up to secondary school

-Step 1 - We look at the preferences made by our parents including grammar schools if your child is qualified.
+Step 1 - We look at the preferences made by our parents including grammar schools for qualified children.

-Step 2 - We tell other LAs about applications for their schools made by our parents and other LAs tell us about applications for Buckinghamshire schools made by their parents.
+Step 2 - We tell other LAs about applications for their schools made by our parents.
+Other LAs tell us about applications for Buckinghamshire schools made by their parents.

 Step 3 - We put your child on the list for the schools on your application, in admission rules order.

-Step 4 - We allocate places up to the Admission Number for each of our schools.
+Step 4 - We allocate places up to the Admission Number (number of places available) for each of our schools.

-Step 5 - We tell other LAs which of their children can be offered places at our schools and other LAs tell us which of our children can be offered places at their schools.
+Step 5 - We tell other LAs which of their children can be offered places at our schools.
+Other LAs tell us which of our children can be offered places at their schools.

-Step 7 - Steps 4, 5 and 6 are repeated over and over again until we have allocated everyone the highest preference that we can.
+Step 7 - Steps 4, 5 and 6 are repeated, until we have allocated everyone the highest preference that we can.

-Step 8 - On 1 March 2018 we let our parents know which school has been offered for their child.
+Step 8 - On 1 March 2021 we let our parents know which school has been offered for their child.
 Other LAs will write to their parents.
-Where we cannot offer a place that preference will be refused.
+Where we cannot offer a place, the preference for that school will be refused.